 - In a second large bowl, whip the 2 remaining cups of heavy cream with an electric mixer until you've formed soft peaks.

 - Use a rubber spatula to gently combine the reduced cream and heavy cream.
-Make sure ingredients are seamlessly incorporated, but be gently here to help maintain their fluff.
+Make sure ingredients are seamlessly incorporated, but be gentle here to help maintain their fluff.

 - Transfer the mixture to an insulated tub or container and freeze for 4-6 hours.
 Enjoy!

 - Cocoa Powder.
 I much prefer dutch process cocoa powder in sweets, as it’s significantly less bitter than regular!

 - Lakanto, Swerve, or Erythritol.
 I stick to Lakanto and Swerve which are a 1:1 swap with traditional sugar.
 If using a different brand of Erythritol, keep in mind it's 70% as sweet as sugar, so you may need to add more to taste.

 - Xanthan Gum is necessary for binding the ingredients of this recipe together, you CAN'T SKIP OR SUB!

 - Chocolate or coffee ice cream: add cocoa powder/instant coffee to the reduced cream and whisk in when you add the erythritol.